morningred88/AWS/EC2_high_availability_and_scalability.md

 * **Ping path:** We need to give the correct path.
 If you give the input as */random*, but you check the path and  the page cannot be found, you will get unhealthy status.
 * **Response Timeout:** The amount of the time to wait to receive a response from the health check. in seconds.

 * **Interval:** the interval the CLB wait for doing another health check of an individual instance, in seconds.
-Interval time cannot be less than response timeout.
+Interval time must be greater than response timeout.

 * **Unhealthy threshold:** How many failed healthy checks in a row to decide the unhealthy status
 * **Healthy threshold:** How many successful healthy checks in a row to decide the healthy status